Sil'hooettes: History

-The idea for the Sil'hooettes was first conceived before winter break in 1988 by JoEllen Continue, Laura Fleury, Karen Sherman, and Melissa Schimke, but the spring semester of 1989 was the group's first official semester on grounds.
+The idea for the Sil'hooettes was first conceived before winter break in 1988 by JoEllen Constine, Laura Fleury, Karen Sherman, and Melissa Schimke, but the spring semester of 1989 was the group's first official semester on grounds.
 At the time, there were only three other groups in existence, the Virginia Gentlemen, the Virginia Belles, and the Hullabahoos – who had had their inception less than a year before.
-Initially almost named "The Double-Breasted Jackets", the Sils' original uniform consisted of multi-colored double-breasted jackets (DBJs), but in the fall of 1995, the group made the switch to the current black and silver due to complaints about the objectification of its members.
+Initially almost named "The Double-Breasted Jackets", the Sils' original uniform consisted of multi-colored double-breasted jackets (DBJs), but in the fall of 1995, the group made the switch to the current black and silver.

 The Sil'hooettes typically range between 9 and 18 members, though the exact number varies from year to year.
 The group holds auditions for new members every fall and occasionally in the spring.
 The group posts relevant information regarding auditions to their website as auditions approach.

 On October 1, 2012, USA Today named the Virginia Sil'hooettes one of the Top 5 Collegiate A Cappella groups in the country.

 On November 18, 2013, HerCampus named the Virginia Sil'hooettes the #1 Female Collegiate A Cappella group in the country.

 On February 2, 2016, CollegeMagazine named the Virginia Sil'hooettes the #1 "Female Group Running the A Cappella World".

 Concerts

 Every semester, the Sil'hooettes host at least one concert performance, usually held at the University of Virginia's McLeod Hall on a Friday or Saturday evening.
 The Sils' official website posts relevant information and online ticket sales as the date of the concerts approach.
-Concert titles are different every semester but typically employ a pun on the word "Sil" (e.g. Natural Sil'ection, Get Sil'ly, Sil'verware Featuring the 'Forks).
-The Sil'hooettes invite a guest group to perform at these concerts before intermission, usually a male group from another school, and concert performances are typically followed by Sil'hooettes hosted after-parties, advertised to the audience at the show.

-Every five years, the Sil'hooettes host an anniversary concert, inviting the Sil'unnae back to relive their glory years.
-The Sils celebrated their 20th anniversary in April 2009 and celebrated their 25th Sil'ver Anniversary in April 2014.
+Every five years, the Sil'hooettes host an anniversary concert, inviting the Sil'unnae back to Grounds to celebrate the group's milestone.
+The Sils celebrated their 35th anniversary in April 2024.

-Fall Roll

-Along with concerts and gigs throughout the semester, the Sil'hooettes reserve their fall break at the University of Virginia for a tour of the East Coast called Fall Roll, visiting and performing at various colleges and groups (e.g. Tufts University Beelzebubs, Dartmouth College Aires, University of North Carolina-Chapel Hill Clef Hangers, Duke University Pitchforks) along the way.

-CD
+Albums

 The Sil'hooettes produce a new studio album approximately every three semesters.
-Their most recent album, Silver Hour, produced by James Gammon, was released in November 2018.
+Their most recent album, LYLAS: Love You Like A Sil, produced by James Gammon, was released in Fall of 2023.
+It received a CARA award for Best Upper Voices Collegiate Album and a BOCA 2024 feature.